 Karen Batt works part time as Manager – International Development for Standards Australia.
-She has been working for the organisation for 12 years, and holds a Bachelor of Engineering (Honours) in Environmental Engineering and a Masters in International Relations.
+She has been working for the organisation for 12 years, and holds a Bachelor of Engineering (Hons) in Environmental Engineering and a Masters in International Relations.
 Standards Australia supported Karen’s studies, paying half the cost when she completed her Masters.
 “I really enjoyed the course, which I did part-time over two years.”

 Flexible working hours while raising children

 At the moment, Karen does most of her work at home, with flexible hours when she needs them.
 On returning from maternity leave she was able to slowly increase the number of hours she worked, and now does two days per week.
 “My boss trusts me to get the work done and is very supportive.
 In return, I work hard and am very loyal.”
 Karen notes that there are good and not-so good aspects about working from home, “I miss the social interaction in the office”.